ministryofjustice/Claim-for-Crown-Court-Defence/README.md

 cucumber features/000.feature features/injection_errors.feature
 ```

-After you have run it once you must amend the cassette inserting step as below if you added `and record ‘all'` to prevent it creating new cassettes on each run:
+After you have run it once you must amend the cassette inserting step as below if you added `and record 'all|new_episodes'` to prevent it creating new cassettes on each run:

 ```ruby
 And I insert the VCR cassette 'features/case_workers/claims/injection_error'